Visual Communications, B.A.J.M.C.

 - A 300-level or higher course from HIST or POLI or three hours of Social or Behavioral Sciences at the 300 level or higher from: AFAM- African-American Studies; ANTH- Anthropology; COLA- College of Liberal Arts; GEOG-Geography (except GEOG 545 and GEOG 546); LASP-Latin American Studies; POLI- Political Science; PSYC- Psychology; SOCY- Sociology; SOST- Southern Studies; WGST- Women and Gender Studies.

 |ECON 224||Introduction to Economics||3|

 3. Program Requirements (12-23 hours)

 Students must complete either a minor or a cognate from courses outside the SJMC.

 A minimum grade of C is required in all cognate or minor courses

 Minor (18 hours)

 A student in the School of Journalism and Mass Communications may choose to complete a minor consisting of 18 credit hours of prescribed courses.
 The minor is intended to develop a coherent basic preparation in a second area of study.
 Courses applied toward general education requirements cannot be counted toward the minor.
 No course may satisfy both major and minor requirements.
 All minor courses must be passed with a grade of C or better.
-A minor form must be completed and approved by the school after the student has completed 30 hours of course work.

 Cognate (12 hours)